igor-starostenko-ag/automation/README.md

 Automation

-To run it you will need install following gems: **Selenium-Webdriver, Capybara, Colorize**. (or if you have them just skip this step)
+To run it you will need install following gems: **Selenium-Webdriver, Capybara, Colorize**. (or if you have them, just skip this step)

 Run the script you can with the command